Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |
    |-- BrowserTabActor (webbrowser.js)
    |   Targets tabs living in the parent or child process.
 Note that this is
-   |   just a proxy for ContentActor, which is loaded via the tab's message
+   |   just a proxy for FrameTargetActor, which is loaded via the tab's message
    |   manager as a frame script in the process containing the tab.
 This proxy
    |   via message manager is always used, even when e10s is disabled.
    |   Returned by "listTabs" or "getTab" requests.
    |   |
-   |   \-- ContentActor (content.js)
+   |   \-- FrameTargetActor (frame.js)
-   |       The "real" actor for a tab, which runs in whichever process holds the
+   |       The "real" target actor for a frame (such as a tab) which runs in
-   |       content.
-BrowserTabActor communicates with this via the tab's
+   |       whichever process holds the content.
+BrowserTabActor communicates
-   |       message manager.
+   |       with this via the frame's message manager.
    |       Extends the abstract class BrowsingContextTargetActor.
    |       Returned by "connect" on BrowserTabActor.
    |